-Where Mδ is the number of resolved coefficients after compression.
+where Mδ is the number of resolved coefficients after compression.

-In case of signal denoising, the results show that average improvement of SNR is 12.63 dB and improvement in MSE is 94.47%.
-In case of signal compression, the results shows that average CR is 7.89, average PRD is 0.61 % and average QS is 13.06.
-In third case, combined signal denoising and compression, the average improvement of MSE and SNR are 94.47 % and 12.63 dB, average CR, PRD and QS are 9.8, 6.14 % and 1.62 respectively.
-The third case directly generate compressed and denoised signals with only one iteration of the whole system, which can improve the system efficiency at the cost of sacrificing the signal performance (PRD increases and QS decreases).
-To test the disease prediction accuracy executed in cloud platform and mobile device, four kinds of ECG signals are analysed [36]: (i) normal ECG signal (ii) left bundle branch block (LBBB), (iii) right bundle branch block (RBBB), (iv) paced beats (PB) to detect arrhythmias disease.
-The 5-fold cross validation [36] results of classifying these four kinds of ECG signals, using the mobile device and the cloud platform, are presented.
-For normal ECG, the correct classification rate is 96 %, for LBBB it is 98 %, for RBBB it is 100 % and for PB it is 94 %.
-The average correct classification rate of the proposed disease prediction system executed in the cloud platform is 97% which is calculated on the mean average correct detection values of all 5-fold results [36].
+In the case of signal denoising, the results show that the average improvement in SNR is 12.63 dB and the improvement in MSE is 94.47 %.
+For signal compression, the results show that the average CR is 7.89, the average PRD is 0.61 % and the average QS is 13.06.
+With regard to combined signal denoising and compression, the average improvement in MSE and SNR is 94.47 % and 12.63 dB, respectively, and the average CR, PRD and QS are 9.8, 6.14 % and 1.62, respectively.
+In this case, compressed and denoised signals are directly generated with only one iteration of the whole system, which can improve the system efficiency at the cost of sacrificing signal performance (PRD increases and QS decreases).
+To test the disease-prediction accuracy executed on the cloud platform and mobile device, four kinds of ECG signal are analysed to detect arrhythmias in disease [36]: (i) a normal ECG signal, (ii) a left bundle-branch block (LBBB), (iii) a right bundle-branch block (RBBB) and (iv) paced beats (PB).
+The five-fold cross validation [36] results for classifying these four kinds of ECG signal, using the mobile device and the cloud platform, are presented.
+For a normal ECG, the correct classification rate is 96 %, for LBBB it is 98 %, for RBBB it is 100 % and for PB it is 94 %.
+The average correct classification rate of the proposed disease-prediction system executed on the cloud platform is 97 %, which is calculated using the mean average correct detection values of all five-fold results [36].

-IoMT-BMS for internal body sounds
+IoMT BMS for internal body sounds